nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * 1b1.
 QuickCache shows an error message.

     Use case ends.
+* 1c.
+User provided more than one question or answer

+  * 1c1.
+QuickCache shows an error message.

+    Use case ends.

-**Use case: UC05 - Create a flashcard with Multiple choice question**
+**Use case: UC06 - Create a flashcard with Multiple choice question**

 **Preconditions: User has QuickCache open.**